-These are the cars world's billionaires own
+These Are the Cars World's Billionaires Own

 The same is true for Sergey Brin and Larry Page, who are Tesla owners.

-Here are some of the world’s wealthiest people, who made their money on Wall Street and hit the city streets with some excellent rides.
+Here are some of the world’s wealthiest people and their excellent rides.

 Elon Musk